 - Thirty-year-old maximum age restriction for students anticipating employment in terminal or en route options.

-- For employment considerations with the FAA, students must receive a PASS score on the Air Traffic-Selection and Training (ATSAT) examination administered by the FAA, but this is subject to change.
+- Students must receive a PASS score on the Air Traffic-Selection and Training (ATSAT) examination administered by the FAA, but this is subject to change.
 The examination provides a systematic process for continued enhancement of air traffic selection and training by testing candidates for recognition and cognitive skills required in the air traffic specialty and to identify the “composite controller.”